Date-Time Conditions

 Recurring date/time specifications used with the "before" and "after" operators reset at specific times.
 This facilitates their recurring operation (if they didn't reset, they couldn't retrigger).

-• When using H:M recurring times, the reset occurs at midnight.
+recurring times, the reset occurs at midnight.
 That is, "before 8am" is a synonym for "between midnight and 8am", so the condition goes true at midnight, and goes false at 8am until midnight.
-Likewise, "after 6pm" works the same as "between 6pm and midnight" (true from 6pm to midnight, then false until 6pm the next day);
+Likewise, "after 6pm" works the same as "between 6pm and midnight" (true from 6pm to midnight, then false until 6pm the next day); - When using

-• When using D H:M recurring date/times, this reset occurs at midnight on the first day of each month.
-So a Date/Time condition set up as "after the 15th 8am" would go true at 8am on the 15th and remain true for the remainder of the month;
+recurring date/times, this reset occurs at midnight on the first day of each month.
+So a Date/Time condition set up as "after the 15th 8am" would go true at 8am on the 15th and remain true for the remainder of the month; - When using

 "Between" and "Not Between"